wattools/WatTools/readme.md

 A directory of various tools for uWaterloo students, generally written _by_ uWaterloo students.

 ## Dev
-We currently use Python 3.10.1, but the project works with 3.7+.
+We currently use Python 3.7, the latest version of Python supported by Cloudflare Pages.
+The project works with versions of Python up to 3.10.1.
 If you do use a different version of Python, remove `python_version` from the Pipfile.

 If not already installed, run `pip install pipenv`.
 Then, run `pipenv install` to download all dependencies.